 What can I expect once the evaluation is complete?

 Once the evaluation is complete, the evaluator will write a report summing up your child’s performance and outcomes.
 You will be contacted and a mutual time will be determined so that this report will be shared with you and discussed thoroughly during a face to face meeting.
 Any questions can be answered.
-The turnaround time is typically one to two weeks.

 What can I expect to pay for an evaluation?